World War II by country: Afghanistan

 Under Prime Minister Mohammad Hashim Khan, Afghanistan stayed neutral.
-The kingdom had close relations with all three Axis powers and had agreements with them for assistance with infrastructure and trade.
-Despite British pressure, Afghanistan maintained friendly relations with the Axis during the war.
-In 1940, the Afghanistan legation in Berlin asked whether Germany would cede land in British India to Afghanistan if it should win the war; specifically, the king and minister wanted to acquire all the ethnic Pashtun land between the Durand Line and the Indus River.
+Despite British pressure, Afghanistan maintained friendly relations with the Axis during the war, in the hopes that the Axis would help stop British influence in the region, which came from the British Raj and Mesopotamia.
+In 1940, the Afghanistan legation in Berlin asked whether Germany would cede land in British Raj to Afghanistan if it should win the war; specifically, the king and minister wanted to acquire all the ethnic Pashtun land between the Durand Line and the Indus River.
 Despite this stated goal, Afghanistan stayed out of the war, neither suffering an attack nor attacking any other country.

 In 1941, Western press reported that Amanullah Khan, a former king who lost his throne in a civil war in the 1920s, was working as an agent for Nazi Germany in Berlin.
 It is believed he was involved in plans to regain his throne with Axis help.
 Following the Axis loss in Stalingrad in 1943, the plans cooled off and were never executed.